 Speak with your vet!

 Your vet can help to identify the possible causes and triggers of your dog’s anxiety, rule-out any possible medical conditions, and formulate the best treatment plan.
-This may be a combination of behavioural training, pre-emptive strategies, supplements, and for more serious cases, medication.
+This may be a combination of behavioural training, pre-emptive strategies, supplements, and for more serious cases, dog anxiety medication.

 The best way to manage your dog’s anxiety is to plan ahead, especially for pets struggling in a post-COVD environment.
 Ask family, friends or your next-door neighbour to look after your dog (or to pay a visit when you’re at work).
 Speak to your employer about bringing your dog to the office, or flexible work arrangements to help acclimatise your pet to your absence.
 If funds allow, doggy day care is another great option.